hypo69/hypo/docs/gemini/set 0/en/consultant/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.md

 This module provides example functions for preparing AliExpress campaigns, including processing single campaign categories, specific campaigns, and all campaigns.
-It demonstrates how to use functions from the `prepare_campaigns` module.
+It demonStartes how to use functions from the `prepare_campaigns` module.

 Example Usage
 --------------------